 Practicality: IF this had worked, it would have been a great way to get an awesome mani, but since it didn’t, and since it was a waste of a lot of polish, I don’t think this was a practical way to get a manicure.
 1 Pin

-1 thought on “Four Leaf Clover Water Marble Nail Art Tutorial”
+One response to “Four Leaf Clover Water Marble Nail Art Tutorial”